Dual communities in spatial networks: Discussion

 Dual communities may be detected using the same techniques as for primal communities once the dual graph is constructed.
-We here focus on classical spectral methods based on the Graph Laplacian, as this matrix naturally arises in the study of graph duality and linear flow networks.
+We here focus on classical spectral methods based on the graph Laplacian, as this matrix naturally arises in the study of graph duality and linear flow networks.
 By now, numerous algorithms for community detection have been developed that outperform spectral methods depending on the respective application \cite{ newman_modularity_2006,peixoto2014hierarchical,ghasemian2019evaluating}.
 All these algorithms can be readily applied to the dual graph.
+A short analysis for a selected example is provided in the supplementary information.
+One challenge remains for the generalization of this approach.
+For planar graphs, the dual is constructed by a straightforward geometric procedure.
+For non-planar graphs, a geometric analysis is much more involved \cite{modes2016extracting}.
+A dual can be constructed algebraically by choosing a basis of the cycle space.
+However, there is no distinguished basis such that the algebraic dual is not unique.
+The detailed analysis of community boundaries, in particular the inequality \eqref{eq:lambda-bound-dual}, may provide an alternative route to generalize the definition network communities.
+For instance, one may choose a decomposition to minimize the dual topological connectivity $\mu_2^*$.

 Finally, we note that other approaches have been put forward to generalize the definition of network communities beyond the paradigm of strong mutual connectivity.
-For instance, communities can be defined in terms of the similarity of the connectivity of nodes (see, e.g.~ \cite{moore2011active,garcia2018applications}).
-The graph dual approach presented here emphasizes the role of the community boundaries, both in the definition of the community structure and in its impact on spreading processes and network resilience.
-Furthermore, graph duality provides a rigorous algebraic justification for the generalization of community structures.
+For instance, communities can be defined in terms of the similarity of the connectivity of nodes (see, e.g.~ \cite{moore2011active,garcia2018applications}) or from spreading processes \cite{schaub2014structure}.
+The graph dual approach presented here emphasizes the role of the community boundaries, both in the definition of the community structure and in its impact on spreading processes and network robustness.
+Furthermore, graph duality provides a rigorous algebraic justification for our generalization of community structures.